mystilleef/eclipse-smartclose/README.md

 __SmartClose__ intelligently closes unused editor tabs after a period of time.

+You can use this plugin in conjunction with __FastOpen("https://mystilleef.github.io/eclipse4-fastopen/")__ to open closed editor tabs quickly.

 ### Features

 * Set period of time to close unused editor tabs.